Publications

 Reforming the Federal Hiring Process and Restoring Merit to Government Service (January 20, 2025)

-This EO calls for the Assistant to the President for Domestic Policy, in consultation with the Director of the OMB, the Director of the Office of Personnel Management, and the Administrator of the Department of Government Efficiency, to develop and send to agency heads a federal hiring plan within 120 days.
+This EO calls for the Assistant to the President for Domestic Policy, in consultation with the Director of the OMB, the Director of the OPM, and the Administrator of the Department of Government Efficiency, to develop and send to agency heads a federal hiring plan within 120 days.
 It aims to revamp the federal hiring process by reinstating merit-based evaluations and eliminating considerations unrelated to job performance.

 Ending Radical and Wasteful Government DEI Programs and Preferencing (January 20, 2025)